This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Stains from permanent markers are quite easy to clean on quartz countertops because of their texture.
 Use Goo Gone on the stain to easily get it off.

 Make sure to rinse the top thoroughly with water after using such products on it.

-If dish soap does not seem to work on cooking grease, there are several products such as Easy-Off which you can turn to.
-They are degreasers and can loosen the grip of it from the top and help clean it easily.
+If mild soap does not seem to work on cooking grease, there are several products such as Easy-Off which you can turn to.
+They are degreasers that loosen the grease and help clean your countertop easily.

 Also, quartz countertops come with a guide to maintain them.
 That is, there are certain dos and don’ts of the same.
 To make sure that your countertop looks brand new forever, adhere to these tips for maintaining it.

 1. Regular Cleaning of Quartz